 Randy Brown may not be a household name like Scottie Pippen or Steve Kerr, but he was a solid defensive player off the bench.

-Randy could be counted on to make one or two steals in a game against the league's best ballhandlers.
-For his career, Randy averaged 4.8 points per game, 2.2 assists per game, and 1.1 steals per game.
+Brown could be counted on to make one or two steals in a game against the league's best ballhandlers.
+For his career, he averaged 4.8 points per game, 2.2 assists per game, and 1.1 steals per game.

 He was later hired by the Bulls in 2009 to serve in their front office.